kastixx/vpn-ws/README.md

 Virtualhosting
 ==============

-A vpn-ws client is required to send the Host header during the handshake and "should" support SNI.
+A vpn443 client is required to send the Host header during the handshake and "should" support SNI.
 In this way virtualhosting can be easily managed by the proxy server.